 While no person or entity is entirely immune to cyber-related security threats, businesses tend to be targeted the most, given they have more assets to potentially exploit.
-One of primary targets is the supply chain, perhaps the most fundamental component to smooth, uninterrupted day-to-day business operations.
+One of the primary targets is the supply chain, perhaps the most fundamental component to smooth, uninterrupted day-to-day business operations.

-Inadequate cybersecurity practices by lower tier suppliers introduce loss events and increasing risk to supply chain partners.
+Inadequate cybersecurity practices by lower-tier suppliers introduce loss events and increasing risk to supply chain partners.
 Unpatched or poorly written software can introduce security vulnerabilities in the supply chain.
 Counterfeit hardware or software may contain embedded malware.